Will insurance or Medicare pay for my equipment?

 - NO. It does not benefit the batteries to have the charger plugged in 24/7.
 Once the charger sees that the batteries are fully charged, the charger stops monitoring the batteries and will not restart the charging sequence until it is unplugged and reconnected again.
 The chargers that come with all mobility devices are 1-cycle chargers, not maintainers.

-- It is suggested by most manufactures that you have your lift serviced at least once a year.
-There are many wear and tear items that can be monitored & replaced prior to an actual failure.
+- It is suggested by most manufacturers that you have your lift serviced at least once a year.
+There are many wear and tear items that can be monitored and replaced prior to an actual failure.
 The last thing anyone wants to have happen is to be stuck without their lifting device for any amount of time.
 Access Mobility offers many options regarding periodic maintenance inspections.
 Give us a call if you feel it is time for a good once-over of your equipment.
 We would be happy to help!

 Could I install my own stairway lift?

 - We do NOT recommend this.
-Unfortunately, there are more and more companies willing to sell their stairlifts directly to the end user.
+Unfortunately, there are more and more companies willing to sell their stair lifts directly to the end user.
 This may seem to provide a nice cost savings, however the risks it introduces far outweigh this savings.
 It should go without saying that a trained technician will do a much better job than a handy-man/family member at installing equipment that you will grow to depend on everyday.
 Additionally, by having Access Mobility install your stairlift chair, our customers have the extra confidence of a 1-year labor warranty if anything should go wrong.
 This warranty alone would erase the cost savings of a self-install.